Pheme-Protocol/Pheme-Protocol/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+## Features

+- Secure wallet connection/disconnection
+- Real-time chat interface
+- Modern, responsive UI
+- Web3 integration

+## License

+This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## AI Policy

+This project strictly prohibits the use of its code and content for AI training or generation.
+See [NO_AI.md](NO_AI.md) for complete details.

 [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.